basicmi/AI-Chip/README.md

 >"The Wave DNN Library team creates pre-compiled, relocatable kernels for common DNN functions used by workflows like TensorFlow.
 These can be assembled into Agents and instantiated into the machine to form a large data flow graph of tensors and DNN kernels."
 "...a session manager that interfaces with machine learning workflows like TensorFlow, CNTK, Caffe and MXNet as a worker process for both training and inferencing.
 These workflows provide data flow graphs of tensors to worker processes.
 At runtime, the Wave session manager analyzes data flow graphs and places the software agents into DPU chips and connects them together to form the data flow graphs.
 The software agents are assigned regions of global memory for input buffers and local storage.
 The static nature of the CGRA kernels and distributed memory architecture enables a performance model to accurately estimate agent latency.
 The session manager uses the performance model to insert FIFO buffers between the agents to facilitate the overlap of communication and computation in the DPUs.
 The variable agents support software pipelining of data flowing through the graph to further increase the concurrency and performance.
 The session manager monitors the performance of the data flow graph at runtime (by monitoring stalls, buffer underflow and/or overflow) and dynamically tunes the sizes of the FIFO buffers to maximize throughput.
 A distributed runtime management system in DPU-attached processors mounts and unmounts sections of the data flow graph at run time to balance computation and memory usage.
 This type of runtime reconfiguration of a data flow graph in a data flow computer is the first of its kind."

-Some more details can be fund in [AI芯片 浅析Yann LeCun提到的两款Dataflow Chip](https://zhuanlan.zhihu.com/p/26594188)
+Some more details can be fund in this article: [AI芯片 浅析Yann LeCun提到的两款Dataflow Chip](https://zhuanlan.zhihu.com/p/26594188)

 ## Graphcore
 [Graphcore](https://www.graphcore.ai/) raised $30M of Series-A late last year to support the development of their Intelligence Processing Unit, or IPU.
 Resently, co-founder and Chief Technology Officer, Simon Knowles, was invited to give [a talk](https://youtu.be/T8DvHnb3Y9g) at the 3rd Research and Applied AI Summit (RAAIS) in London, showing [interesting ideas](https://www.graphcore.ai/posts/how-to-build-a-processor-for-machine-intelligence-part-2) behind their processor.

 [解密又一个xPU：Graphcore的IPU](https://mp.weixin.qq.com/s/CH9h8dUtoNK_2ZfkK5YU0g) give some analysis on its IPU architecture.

 ## PEZY Computing K.K.